Lonnie I. Rush

 I remember someone posting information on fuel storage and transfer for auto gas for RV 12.
 Has anyone come up with a reasonable answer to this.
 My airport has only 100 LL.

-100 gallon capacity, 12v pump and battery, dual filters, and a metering gage so I can charge my buddies what they burn also.
+100 gallon capacity, 12v pump and battery, dual filters, and a metering gage so I can charge my buddies what they buy.

 I remember someone posting information on fuel storage and transfer for auto gas for RV 12.
 Has anyone come up with a reasonable answer to this.
 My airport has only 100 LL.